elsalant/FogProtect/README.md

 Example: curl -H "role: worker" -k  'http://127.0.0.1:80/query/select%20*%20from%20observation'

-1. Build the module executable: in python directory:
+1. Run the module executable:
-> docker build -t filter-opa-jwt:<version> .
+in helm directory:
+> helm install filtermodule filtermodule_chart

 Restricting data occurs in two ways:
 1. Restricting access to URL endpoints based on role.
 For example, a URL that returns video data will be accessed controlled.